Codingsimon/Codingsimon/README.md

 I am a Data Analyst with a Business Informatics background.
-Also doing software engineering with Java, Python and Nodejs.
+Also doing software engineering with Java, Python and Flask.

 📚 Currently getting into Machine Learning